 February 7, 2015 – February 28, 2015

 “There are so many things that I think are funny to see stitched, because stitching has become thought of as a feminine art.
-Erotica shows tend to be very male fantasy oriented—you know, perfected idealized women, very graphic sex.
+Erotica shows tend to be very male fantasy oriented-you know, perfected idealized women, very graphic sex.
 Similar content to what you would find on websites such as bro xxx.
 And so this show, between my point of view and the medium, is a show of erotica that is so not terribly dirty and more amusing than sexual in a lot of ways.”
 Ellen Schinderman

 One of the qualities of the show that supports this statement is that many of the works depict real human physical traits, like pimples on the derriere or hairy nipples.
 This is far from hypersexual masochistic indulgences.
 Not only does this comment on our ideals of sexuality, but it also counters the approach that media, entertainment, and the porn industry so websites similar to tube v has taken to portray the ideal body.
 Rather than reflecting an institution of fear, Stitch Fetish reveals real human nature and celebrates the fearlessness of self-acceptance.

 “We all have sex similar to what is seen on websites such as watch my girlfriend xxx and we all look silly doing it, and if you’re not laughing while you’re having sex then you’re probably not doing it right at some point—not saying you should be laughing at every minute.
 And I think that’s what’s so great about this show, is that it captures the joy and silliness of sexuality more than what you’re supposed to look at, what’s pretty, what’s hot.”
 Ellen Schinderman